 9.10.
 The resolutions of the General Assembly shall be recorded in minutes drafted by the person who has been appointed to serve as secretary of the General Assembly.
 The draft minutes shall be circulated for comments to all members within two weeks after the General Assembly.
 Members shall have up to two weeks to comment, and the final draft shall be confirmed at the next meeting of the Executive Board and signed by the President of the Association.

 9.11.
-In case of urgent matters which necessitate a rapid decision in the interest of the Association, the Executive Board can request the General Assembly to vote by email.
+In case of urgent matters which necessitate a rapid decision in the interest of the Association, the Executive Board can request the General Assembly to vote by email or other electronic means.
 Only the Executive Board shall be able to decide on the urgent character of the situation.
 The same quorum and voting requirements apply as set forth in article 9.9.

 Article 10

 10.1.
-The Executive Board shall be composed of maximum nine , including: (i) President of the Association, (ii) Vice-President of the Association, and (iii) seven members at large elected by secret ballot at the General Assembly.
+The Executive Board shall be composed of maximum ten members, including: (i) President of the Association, (ii) Vice-President of the Association, (iii) seven members at large elected at the General Assembly, and (iv) co-opted member/s as needed and decided by the Executive Board.
+The Executive Board shall define the need and procedure for the nomination and appointment of co-opted members.

 No more than two members of the Executive Board shall come from the institutions established in the same country, and no more than one from any given institution.

 10.2.
-Members at large shall be elected for a period of three years, each year representing the time between two yearly General Assemblies, and shall be eligible for one further consecutive three year term, a total of six consecutive years.
+Members at large shall be elected for a period of three years, each year representing the time between two yearly General Assemblies, and shall be eligible for one further consecutive three-year term, a total of six consecutive years.

 The members at large shall be elected by the General Assembly.
 Nominations shall be received by the Director of the Secretariat at least two weeks before the General Assembly.
 Each nomination requires support of two different full members other than that to which a candidate belongs.
 Only full members may make nominations.

-The voting procedure for the election of the Executive Board members at large will be as follows: (i) candidates are elected based on the highest number of votes obtained (plurality system).
+The voting procedure for the election of the Executive Board members at large will be as follows: (i) candidates are elected based on the highest number of votes obtained (plurality system) after a confidential vote (secret ballot).
 In case of a tie between two candidates for only one available seat the full member to which the person chairing the meeting belongs has a casting vote; (ii) should there be only one candidate or more vacant seats than nominated candidates, the person chairing the meeting proposes to accept the candidate/s by acclamation.

 10.3.
 The President of the Association shall preside over the Executive Board.
 The President will be responsible for carrying out the resolutions of the Executive Board and for the good functioning of the Association.